Doula Network Australia responds to RANZCOG and ACM “Call on Health Ministers to End Freebirth Deaths”

 Addressing the real reasons behind freebirth

-To meaningfully reduce risk, we must address why some women choose to freebirth, including lack of access to quality maternity care, previous birth trauma, coercive hospital experiences, and the desire for safety and autonomy.
-These are not fringe concerns but reflect systemic gaps in how maternity services respond to women’s needs.
-Doula support can play a crucial role in rebuilding trust, helping families navigate their options, and bridging communication with clinicians when appropriate.
-But doulas must never be scapegoated for failings that lie within the system itself.
+To meaningfully reduce risk, we must address why some women choose to freebirth.
+The primary reasons include lack of access to quality maternity care, previous birth trauma, disrespectful or coercive experiences in hospital settings, and the desire for safety and autonomy.
+These are not fringe concerns — they reflect growing systemic gaps in how maternity services respond to women’s needs.

-Preventable harm exists within all systems
+Preventable harm exists within the medical system too

 Acknowledging scope

-Call for collaboration
+Call for cooperation

-• Address workforce shortages and inequities that push women out of the system.
+- Address workforce shortages and inequities that push women out of the system.

-• Develop trauma-informed maternity care and accountability for harm within hospitals.
+- Develop trauma-informed maternity care and accountability for harm within hospitals.

-• Provide public education that distinguishes between planned homebirths (with registered professionals) and unassisted births, without stigma or fear.
+- Provide public education that distinguishes between planned home births (with registered professionals) and unassisted births — without stigma or fear.

 Quote